lsst-dm/dmtn-210/index.rst

 Password Management
 ~~~~~~~~~~~~~~~~~~~

-User passwords are stored in the USDF Vault and synchronized into the ``sasquatch`` Kubernetes Secret.
+User passwords are stored in the USDF Vault and synchronized into the ``sasquatch`` Kubernetes Secret automatically
+with the Vault Secrets Operator..
 The ``KafkaUser`` resources reference these passwords:

 .. code-block:: yaml